The ECIS database contains aggregated results computed from data submitted by European cancer registries affiliated to

 Incidence and mortality estimates 2022

-The ECIS web application displays the national estimates of cancer incidence and mortality for the major cancer types in the EU-27 countries, for the year 2020.
-These estimates are the joint outcome of a collaborative exercise of the JRC with the International Agency for Research on Cancer (IARC), in collaboration with the ENCR and the International Association of Cancer Registries, and are based on the cancer registries historical data on incidence and mortality [a].
+The ECIS web application displays the national estimates of cancer incidence and mortality for the major cancer types for the year 2022 in the EU-27 Member States, as well as in all the other European countries, as defined by the United Nations Definition of Regions, with the exclusion of Russian Federation and Belarus.
+This is in compliance with the EU position about suspension of the scientific cooperation with the Russian Federation.
+These estimates are the joint outcome of a collaborative exercise of the JRC with the International Agency for Research on Cancer (IARC), in collaboration with the ENCR and the International Association of Cancer Registries.
+Estimates are based on the historical cancer incidence data supplied by the cancer registries and on the administrative data on cancer mortality.

-The incidence estimates in 2020 for the EU-27 countries are based on the data from the cancer registries participating in the ENCR-JRC call for data and the IARC's "CI5: Cancer Incidence in Five Continents series".
+The incidence estimates in 2022 for the EU-27 countries are based on the data from the cancer registries participating in the data call of IARC's Cancer Incidence in Five Continents series volume XII.
 The mortality data was extracted from WHO mortality database unless otherwise specified.

 The list of cancer sites and corresponding definitions used in the estimates 2022 is available here.

 A standard methodology was applied to bridge a potential lack of data in the estimation of comparable cancer burden indicators across cancer sites and countries.
-The process is described here.
+The process applied in the previous exercise of estimates calculation for the year 2020 has been published [a]; description of the revised methodology for the year 2022 is available here.